-In the first, quadriplegic individuals are implanted with a custom-designed ECoG grid for up to 30 days.
+In the first, quadriplegic patients are implanted with a custom-designed ECoG grid for up to 30 days.
 The first subject was able to obtain consistent three-dimensional cursor control using a 3D visual environment.
 He was also able to successfully control a robotic arm.
 Additional subjects have also successfully achieved cursor control in a 3D virtual environment and control of a robotic arm.
 The initial work was funded by the Cortical Control of a Dextrous Prosthetic Hand study funded by National Institute of Neurological Disorders and Stroke (NINDS) and Andrew B. Schwartz, PhD (Department of Neurobiology) was the principle investigator.

 A second study utilizes microelectrode arrays that penetrate the surface of the brain.
-This study is funded by the Defense Advanced Research Projects Agency (DARPA) and is part of the Revolutionizing Prosthetics Program, Phase 3 study for which Michael L. Boninger, MD, chairman of the Department of Physical Medicine & Rehabilitation, is the principle investigator.
+This study is funded by the Defense Advanced Research Projects Agency (DARPA) and is part of the Revolutionizing Prosthetics Program, Phase 3 study for which Michael L. Boninger, MD, former chairman of the Department of Physical Medicine & Rehabilitation, is the principle investigator.
 In the study, two 96-channel electrode arrays were implanted into the brain of a quadriplegic individual.
 This study participant was able to obtain control of up to 10 degrees of freedom.
 Using seven degrees of freedom, she has been able to utilize the robotic arm to perform standardized rehabilitation tasks, such as placing objects on a shelf.
 Once FDA approval was obtained, she was able to interact personally with the robotic arm and was able to grasp a food item and feed herself.
 As part of the Revolutionizing Prosthetics Program, Phase 3 study, investigators also obtained FDA approval to place stimulating arrays in conjunction with recording arrays in anticipation of adding sensory feedback to the control of the robotic arm.
 A second subject was implanted with two recording arrays in motor cortex and two stimulating arrays in sensory cortex.
 This subject was able to experience a natural-like sense of touch when the fingers of the robotic arm were stimulated by touch.
 In sensory tests, he was able to correctly identify which finger was touched while blindfolded.